THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 It is clear that there are astrologers who are conscious of these socio-economic dimensions, particularly those doing mundane work.
 What is lacking (it exists, but is not the general tendency) is a view of Neptune in natal charts that is able to face the challenges posed by economic injustice, cultural diversity, alienation, and the inescapable and unsolvable paradoxes of modern life and of knowledge.
 Normally a majority of astrologers would never think along these lines when interpreting Neptune.
 Astrologers tend to see in Neptune only dreams, lies, drugs, other-worldly, out-of-the-body, phantasmal, rose-colored glasses, spiritualism, etc.

-VII.
+IX.
 Geological time

-Astrologers in the 19th Century and to this day are not likely to know who Sir Charles Lyell (1797-1875) was, and if they know, they are not likely to have studied his chart.
+Astrologers to this day are not likely to know who Sir Charles Lyell (1797-1875) was, and if they know, they are not likely to have studied his chart.
 To this day, his birth data (let alone the speculative or documentary work about his birth time) does not appear in the astrological literature.
-Likewise, his role in the change in the way scientists thought about the earth as a planet and about chronology and time will be probably ignored by astrologers, and when writing their comments about the historical period in which Neptune was discovered, they will probably not think on how Charles Darwin’s “The Origin of Species” and Lyell’s “Principles of Geology” are equidistant in time to the discovery and related to what Neptune means astrologically.
+Likewise, his role in the change in the way scientists thought about the earth as a planet and about chronology and time will be probably ignored by astrologers, and when writing their comments about the historical period in which Neptune was discovered, they will probably not think on how Charles Darwin’s “The Origin of Species” and Lyell’s “Principles of Geology” are equidistant in time to the discovery and therefore dynamically related to what Neptune means astrologically.

 Lyell’s final Vol. III of “Principles of Geology” published May 1833